ridhiverma2019/TEAM-14/README.md

 This project confirms the superiority of deep learning for feature extraction in image classification, as the learned hierarchical representations are far more expressive and robust than handcrafted features.

+### Dataset generation
+The dataset was generated using the following steps:

+1. **Data Collection:** The dataset was collected using an automated downloader script [dataset_generation.py] that validated ImageNet URLs to ensure a robust and usable dataset.
+[For more information on this generation script, refer the repository "https://github.com/mf1024/ImageNet-Datasets-Downloader"]

+2. **Data Splitting:** The dataset was split into training and testing sets with a stratified 80/20 ratio.

+3. After this, the dataset is ready for the feature extraction, training and testing of the models, and evaluation of the results.

 _________________________________________________________________________
 ## Authors
 ## CH.SC.U4AIE23016  |  CH.SC.U4AIE23043  |   CH.SC.U4AIE23046